roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 #### Counters

-Often we need to count how many times each item occurs in the list or dict or to sum up items weights.
+Often we need to count how many times each item occurs in the list or dict or to sum up items' weights.
 I'm sure we could do that via dicts, but Python has a better way to achieve that via the Counter class:

 ```python
 from collections import Counter